Meet the Team

 While Izzy brings the brains to our operation, she also carries the most wonderful goofy and loving personality.
 She cares deeply about each person that she meets, and makes a huge effort to make everyone feel seen.

-Izzy has been guiding in the Pacific Northwest for three years.
-She is an avid mountain biker, ski mountaineer, and all around athlete.
+Izzy has been guiding in the Pacific Northwest for four years.
+She is an avid mountain biker, ski mountaineer, and all-around athlete.

-Certifications: BS in Biology, AIARE Level 1, AIARE level 2, AIARE Avalanche Rescue Course, Wilderness First Responder, Lead Guide Certified
+Certifications: BS in Biology, Environmental Researcher, AIARE Level 1, AIARE level 2, AIARE Avalanche Rescue Course, AIARE Pro 1, Wilderness First Responder.

 Avery Stolte